juanibiapina/resume/resume.md

 including the importance of pair programming, TDD and Continuous Integration.
 I had a mentor that helped me build most of my ideas about development.

-I was part of initiatives to improve the development and feedback cycles.
-We introduced Javascript unit tests into the continuous integration framework, incentivized the culture of looking into build status and extended the development tools.
-All of these initiatives improved the team speed and motivation.
-I was really proud to build something important for the team.
+Accomplishments:

+- Started an initiative to improve development and feedback cycles
+- Introduced Javascript unit tests into the project
+- Started a culture of looking into build status
+- Extended the development tools, greatly improving development speed and team motivation
+- Acquired the trust of some of the clients, making our work much easier
+- Participated on ThoughtWorks University, which changed my life
+- Started learning about interviewing candidates

+Technologies:

+- Java and Spring
+- Javascript
+- Ruby for integration tests

 ## Education